 –Joe Biden on climate denial, March 2015

-President Donald Trump has spent the last four years in office as a supporter of fossil fuels and a climate denier.
+Former President Donald Trump spent his tenure as president as a supporter of fossil fuels and a climate denier.

 "This is the start of a new era in American energy production and job creation.
 We will eliminate federal overreach, restore economic freedom and allow workers and companies to play on a level playing field for the first time in a long time, a long time.
 We're going to have clean coal, really clean coal."